digitaluniverse/lab-restricted-zone-notifier-using-EIS/explore_IEdgeInsights.md

     }
 ```

-This block defines the classification module where we specify the classifer name **pcbdemo** - This will be used by ~/Workshop/IEdgeInsights-V1.5LTS/algos/dpm/classification/classifier_manager.py to set the connection between the Trigger module and Classification module by using the ~/Workshop/IEdgeInsights-v1.5LTS/algos/dpm/classification/classifiers/pcbdemo folder as the location of the classification scripts.
+This block defines the classification module where we specify the classifer name **pcbdemo** - This will be used by **$EIS_HOME/algos/dpm/classification/classifier_manager.py** to set the connection between the Trigger module and Classification module by using the **$EIS_HOME//algos/dpm/classification/classifiers/pcbdemo** folder as the location of the classification scripts.

-Note: This folder must be in this location and have the same name as the classifier to function.
+:warning: This folder must be in this location and have the same name as the classifier to function.

+The **config** section defines all of the arguments that are passed to the classifier.
+This particular classifier will use OpenVINO :wine_glass:.
+OpenVINO requires a **neural network model file** in itermediate representation format and the **device hardware** that the inference will be run on.

-This block also sets the reference image and region of interest files as well as the intermediate representation model files for our inference model.
+This block also sets the **ref_img** reference image and **ref_config_roi** region of interest configuration files.

 ##### Video Ingestion
 The Video Ingestion module is a user defined function, which uses the Data Ingestion library to import data into the database and store video frames the object store